-Judiciary lawmakers seek info on preventing sexual misconduct in the courts
+Judiciary leaders want action on preventing sexual misconduct in courts

-(CNN)Both the chairman and ranking member of the Senate Judiciary Committee are asking the head of the federal courts' administrative agency for a progress report on addressing sexual misconduct and harassment in the judiciary.
+(CNN)The leaders of the Senate Judiciary Committee want to know how the office overseeing the operation of federal courts is addressing sexual misconduct and harassment in the judiciary.

-Republican Chuck Grassley of Iowa and Democrat Dianne Feinstein of California wrote in the letter that they were "deeply troubled" by news reports and allegations of sexual harassment and inappropriate workplace behavior in the court system.
+Chairman Chuck Grassley, an Iowa Republican, and top Democrat Dianne Feinstein of California wrote in a letter to the head of the federal courts' administrative agency that they were "deeply troubled" by news reports and allegations of sexual harassment and inappropriate workplace behavior in the court system.
 They noted the case of 9th US Circuit Court of Appeals Judge Alex Kozinski, who resigned in December after multiple former clerks and junior staffers came forward with allegations of sexual misconduct against him.
 In a statement announcing his retirement released by his lawyer, Kozinkski apologized for his actions, but also defended them as part of his "broad sense of humor."

 The senators also cited a CNN investigative report that analyzed data from the Administrative Office of the US Courts and found that only four of the more than 1,300 complaints filed in the 12 months preceding September 30, 2016, were referred to a special committee for the most serious level of investigation, and that only four of the more than 1200 complaints the year before got such a referral.